Canon 5D vs Nikon P900

 Review summary: Canon 5D vs Nikon P900

 So what is the bottom line?
 Which of the two cameras – the Canon 5D or the Nikon P900 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D: